-COVID-19 Pandemic
+COVID-19

 In February 2020, Governor Inslee declared a state of emergency in response to the spread of a deadly new virus.
-In the weeks following the declaration, precautionary measures to slow the spread of the virus were ordered.
-These measures included closing schools, canceling public events, limiting gathering sizes, and requiring people to stay home unless they were leaving for an essential function.
+In the weeks following the declaration, precautionary measures to slow the spread of the virus have been ordered.
+These measures include closing schools, canceling public events, limiting gathering sizes, and requiring people to stay home unless they are leaving for an essential function.
 On April 6, 2020, the Governor closed all public and private K-12 school buildings throughout the remainder of the 2019-20 school year.
-The school district, however, continued to operate, educating students using continuous learning models.
+The school district, however, continues to operate; educating students using continuous learning models.